daaain/daaain.github.com/source/_posts/2015-08-14-containerise-everything.markdown

 ## Why you should stop installing development environment locally

-This is a placeholder post in which later I'll share my talk about containers and Docker from the [re:develop conference][1] in Bournemouth.
+This is a placeholder post for my talk about containers / Docker from [re:develop conference][1] 2015 conference in Bournemouth.

+<script async class="speakerdeck-embed" data-id="8e12ea8c3f29422380c11514497bfefd" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-In the meanwhile have a look at the [companion repository on Github][2], which shows how to set up a Node based development environment with Docker.
+Make sure to also have a look at the [companion repository on Github][2], which shows how to set up a Node based development environment with Docker.

 [1]: http://redevelop.io
 [2]: https://github.com/ustwo/docker-node-boilerplate